RedisGears/RedisGears/docs/docs/Configuration.md

     Configure the operation parameters
 ---

-Triggers and Functions provides configuration options to control its operation.
+Redis Stack's triggers and functions feature provides configuration options to control its operation.
 These options can be set when the module is bootstrapped and, in some cases, at runtime.

 The following sections describe the configuration options and how to set them.